project-allocator/project-allocator/README.md

 First, you need to clone this repository with `git clone https://github.com/Digital-Garage-ICL/project-allocator-deploy`.

-Inside the cloned repository you will find the `setup.sh` script.
+Inside the cloned repository you will find the `setup_dev.sh` script.
 You can run it as follows:

 ```bash